 Some By-Laws are more frequently requested and the Town has a list of them here: Frequently Requested By-Laws - There are 54 on that list although there are many more altogether.
-For a long time, many links were dead but last time I looked only one link was dead (043-2009)
+Many of the links are dead.

 I have a shorter list.

 - 18-99 - Property Standards By-Law - Sets Standards for Occupied Properties.
 Clause 1 (4) (a) states: Every owner of property shall repair and maintain the property in accordance with the standards prescribed in this By-law.

 - 08-2009 Sign Bylaw - Governs signs allowed.
 For example clause 11 (4) states that no permit is required for election signs from day of writ to Polling day.
 Amended by 096-2012 Amend Sign By-Law.

 - Alcohol in Municipal Areas - 003-2012

 - Parking By-Law - 030-2022 - major update in May 2022; many older by-laws replaced.
 Last I checked, this was not on the Town's web site under "By-Laws".

 - No Smoking Law – 019-2015 - e.g. no smoking in Parks or on the Beach

 - Use of Parks – 022-2016 - e.g. no BBQs on the Beach